 Email me at email@example.com to claim your prize!

 This new year is a different one for us at the Homestead Emporium.
-This new change with the FDA regulations set on cloth pad makers, changes quite a bit for us.
-Our main product line worldwide has always been our pads, and especially to our customers in the USA.
+Our main product line worldwide has always been our pads.

 However, we want to remind everyone that we’re not just all about pads.